Heinrich Friedrich Karl vom und zum Stein: Early life

-Early career
+Education

+In 1773 Stein went to the University of Göttingen to study jurisprudence.
+He also found time to pursue his studies in English history and politics.

-In 1777, he left Göttingen and proceeded to Wetzlar, the legal centre of the Holy Roman Empire, to see the working of its institutions and thereby prepare himself for a career in law.
-Next, after a stay at each of the chief South German capitals, he settled at Regensburg to observe the methods of the Imperial Diet.
+In 1777 Stein left Göttingen and proceeded to Wetzlar, the legal centre of the Holy Roman Empire.
+He observed the workings of its institutions and prepare himself for a career in law.
+Next, after a stay at each of the chief south German cities, he settled at Regensburg to observe the methods of the Imperial Diet.
 In 1779 he went to Vienna.
 He proceeded to Berlin early in 1780.

+Career in Prussia

-In Berlin, his admiration for Frederick the Great, together with his distaste for the pettiness of the legal procedure at Wetzlar, impelled him to take service under the Prussia monarch.
-He was fortunate in gaining an appointment in the department of mines and manufactures, as at the head of that office was an able and intelligent administrator, Friedrich Anton von Heynitz, who helped him to master the principles of economics and civil government.
-In June 1785, he was sent for a time as Prussian ambassador to the courts of Mainz, Zweibrücken and Darmstadt, but he soon felt a distaste for diplomacy, and in 1786 and 1787, he was able to indulge his taste for travel by a tour in England, where he pursued his researches into commercial and mining affairs.
+In Berlin, his admiration for Frederick the Great, together with his distaste for the pettiness of the legal procedure at Wetzlar, compelled him to take service in the monarchy of Prussia.
+He gained a position in the department of mines and manufactures.
+At the head of that department was Friedrich Anton von Heynitz who was a master of economics and civil government.
+In June 1785, Stein was sent for a time as Prussian ambassador to the courts of Mainz, Zweibrücken, and Darmstadt.
+Between 1786 and 1787, Stein went on a tour in England where he pursued his research into commercial and mining affairs.

+Directorship

-In November 1787, he became Kammerdirektor (director of the chamber of war and domains) for the king's possessions west of the river Weser, and from 1796 until 1803 he was supreme president of all the Westphalian chambers dealing with the commerce and mines of those Prussian lands with seat in Minden.
-One of the chief benefits he conferred on these districts was the canalization of the river Ruhr, which became an important outlet for the coal of that region.
-He also improved the navigation of the Weser and kept the main roads committed to his care well.
+In November 1787, Stein was appointed Kammerdirektor, director of the chamber of war and domains, for the king's possessions west of the river Weser.
+From 1796 until 1803, he was supreme president of all the Westphalian chambers dealing with the commerce and mines of Prussian lands with a seat in Minden.
+One of the chief benefits he conferred on these districts was the canalization of the river Ruhr which became an important outlet for the coal of that region.
+He also improved the navigation of the Weser.

 War with France

-Stein's early training, together with the sternly practical bent of his own nature, made him completely impervious to the enthusiasm that the French Revolution had aroused in many minds in Germany.
-He disliked its methods as an interruption to the orderly development of peoples.
-Nevertheless, he carefully noted the new sources of national strength its reforms called forth in France.
+Stein's early training and his sternly, practical mentality made him completely impervious to the enthusiasm that his contemporaries had shown for the French Revolution.
+He disliked the methods of the revolutionaries which he saw as an interruption to the orderly development of peoples.
+Nevertheless, he carefully noted the new sources of national strength that arrose from reforms in France.

-Meanwhile, Prussia, after being at war with France in 1792 to 1795, came to terms with it at Basel in April 1795 and remained at peace until 1806 though Austria and South Germany continued the struggle with France for most of that interval.
-Prussia, however, lost, rather than gained strength, for Frederick William III, who succeeded the weak and sensual Frederick William II in November 1797, was lacking in foresight, judgment and strength of character.
-He too often allowed public affairs to be warped by the advice of secret and irresponsible counsellors and persisted in the policy of subservience to France inaugurated by the Peace of Basle.
+After being at war with France in 1792 to 1795, Prussia came to terms with the new revolutionary government in France at Basel in April 1795.
+The two nations remained at peace until 1806.
+However, Austria and southern Germany continued the struggle against France for most of that time.
+In Prussia, Frederick William III succeeded Frederick William II in November 1797.
+Unfortunately, Frederick William III listened to the advice of secret and irresponsible counsellors and persisted to undermine the Peace of Basle.